- Phone: (941) 487-4215

-Professor of French Language & Literature
+Professor of French Language and Literature

 Her publications include articles on: French Naturalism, in particular works by J.-K. Huysmans and the Goncourts; on the Québécoise authors Anne Hébert and Marie-Célie Agnant; and on recent fiction from Africa by Patrice Nganang and Véronique Tadjo.
 The present focus of her work is on translation.
 She is currently completing a translation of Patrice Nganang’s Mount Pleasant (forthcoming in 2015).
 Her translation of Nganang’s novel Dog Days appeared in the CARAF series of the U. Virginia Press in 2006.
 In 2014, she published Far from My Father, a translation of Véronique Tadjo’s Loin de mon père, also with UVA/CARAF; her translation Tadjo’s Queen Pokou: Concerto for a Sacrifice, was published by Ayebia Clarke in 2010.